Craig Drennen: Early life

 Craig Drennen was born in Elyria, Ohio, and raised in central West Virginia.
 He accumulated academic accolades in West Virginia, but little of his early life is documented.
 He graduated from Glenville State College (WV) and Ohio University (OH) with an MFA in Painting & Art History.
 He was a 2006 participant at the Skowhegan School of Painting & Sculpture.

-As a child, he was a brilliant student and avid artist.
-Mr Drennen was also a gifted athlete, until an incident.

 Career

 Craig Drennen lived in New York City for much of the 1990s where he worked as an art handler at the Guggenheim Museum, National Academy Museum, and International Center for Photography among places.
 He shared a studio on west 27th Street and produced artwork that he showed with Sarah Meltzer Gallery, Christinerose Gallery, and Momenta Art.
 He taught courses at the School of Visual Arts, Long Island University, and Kingsborough Community College.
 He worked at different times for the artists Keith Sonnier and Sandy Skoglund.
 He assisted Clarissa Dalrymple and managed her booth in the first Gramercy Art Fair at the Gramercy Hotel in 1994.
 He began writing art criticism for New York Arts and Cover magazines.
 He was a teaching artist at the Dia Center for the Arts in Chelsea then accepted a position as the Dia education coordinator in 1998.

 Drennen relocated to Georgia in fall 1999 and began to participate in artist residencies for the first time.
 In December 2002 he was awarded a residency at the Vermont Studio Center where he began what would be his first long-term, multi-year artistic project based on the failed 1984 movie Supergirl.
 He worked for nearly six years on the Supergirl project and produced drawings, paintings, sculptural multiples, and audio pieces.
 He showed the Supergirl work in at least four solo gallery exhibitions and it marks the first mature body of work in his career.

 In 2008 Drennen began his Timon of Athens project.
 Since 2009 he has had solo exhibitions at Samsøñ gallery in Boston, Saltworks in Atlanta, Ellen de Bruijne Projects in Amsterdam, and Brooklyn Fire Proof gallery in New York City.
 He has been included in group exhibitions at the Torrance Art Museum in California, P.P.O.W.
 Gallery in New York City, as well the High Museum in Atlanta.
 He has had work included in the Aqua art fair in Miami, the MACO art fair in Mexico City, and the VoltaBasel art fair in Basel, Switzerland.
 His work has been reviewed in The New York Times, the Boston Globe, Artforum, and Art in America magazines, among others.
-He has continued to attend artist residency programs such as the Triangle Art Foundation, the Hambidge Center, Yaddo, and the MacDowell Colony.
+He has continued to attend artist residency programs such as the Triangle Art Foundation, the Hambidge Center, Yaddo, and MacDowell.
 In 2018 he was awarded a Guggenheim Fellowship.